What is Huntington's disease?

 - Cutting-edge methods such as optogenetics (where neurons are activated or silenced in the brains of living animals using light beams) are being used to probe the cause and progression of cell circuit defects in HD.

-The NINDS-funded PREDICT-HD study and several international studies seek to identify and validate biomarkers for HD.
+The NINDS-funded PREDICT-HD study and several international studies are working to identify and validate biomarkers for HD.
 Biomarkers are biological changes that can be used to predict, diagnose, or monitor a disease.
 One goal of PREDICT-HD is to determine if the progression of the disease correlates with changes in brain scan images, or with chemical changes in blood, urine, or cerebrospinal fluid.
 Another goal is to find measurable changes in personality, mood, and cognition that typically precede the appearance of motor symptoms of HD.
 A third phase of PredictHD is ongoing.

 A related NINDS-supported study aims to identify additional human genetic factors that influence the course of the disease.
 Finding genetic variants that slow or accelerate the pace of disease progression promise to provide important new targets for disease intervention and therapy.